 If you experience log in problems to your My Dawson portal, please present yourself with your Dawson College ID Card to the Computer Center help desk in 2H.12.
 Once logged-in, if you receive an Access Denied message, please follow the instructions on the screen.

-The deadline to enter mid-term assessments is Wednesday, October 16, 2019.
+The deadline to enter mid-term assessments results for the Fall 2019 semester is now over.

 Please note: Assessments can now only be entered through Léa.